Nexico-tools/Nexico/README.md

 ##  Chrome extension for scraping and analyzing textual data

-### compiling and installing
+### Compiling and installing

-1. `npm install` to install all the dependencies.
+1. `github clone https://github.com/Nexico-tools/Nexico.git` and `npm install` to install all the dependencies.
-2. After that, on Mac run `ng build` on Linux run  `npm run build` and it will generate the dist folder where the build file is there.
+2. After that, on Mac run `ng build` on Linux run  `npm run build` and it will generate the dist folder with the build file.
-3. copy background.js and manifest.js from src/assets/ to dist
+3. copy background.js and manifest.js from src/assets/ to dist.
-4. in Chrome, go to chrome://extensions/ click on "Load unpacked extension..." and choose the dist folder
+4. in Chrome, go to chrome://extensions/ click on "Load unpacked extension..." and choose the dist folder.
-5. click on the N that appears next to the address bar.
+5. click on the N that appears next to the address bar..

-### usage
+### Usage

 #### text file analysis